Welcome to the Arts Writing Centre!

 Our goal is to help students develop their writing talents in a friendly and collaborative environment.
 Our mandate is to work with students who are enrolled in courses offered by the English Department.

-Starting in Fall 2020, the Arts Writing Centre offers real-time virtual appointments with students through Zoom.
+In Winter 2022, the Arts Writing Centre offers real-time virtual appointments with students through Zoom.
+The scheduling page (see below) indicates when the tutors are available.

 ENG students: We are equipped to help students whose first language is English.
 ESL students can seek help from the Official Languages and Bilingualism Institute (OLBI) by contacting the Julien Couture Resource Centre.